20 January 2021

 And then I had my first bicycle dream.
 It is before dawn and I am walking to the fence adjacent to my building’s parking lot where I keep my bicycle locked.
 I see the black frame of my bicycle leaning against the fence, still locked but missing its stem and saddle, as if decapitated.
 I felt like a piece of myself was missing.
 I woke up and realized this wasn’t my dream.
 I was dreaming the dreams of my interlocutors — or at least, dreaming what they told me they dreamed about.
 A few days earlier, a woman I had biked and talked with frequently told me that she often has dreams about her bicycle being stolen, broken or, in a great act of betrayal, being ridden by someone else.
 I felt the same anxiety, the same sense of loss over an object that most people consider just a simple mobility device.
 I recalled the talk of cycling addiction and even obsession.
 I wondered, had I crossed some line?
 Had I become obsessed too?

 One of the most honest accounts of fieldwork is Susan Harding’s description of researching the evangelical conversion process in Virginia.
 After a long session with a Baptist minister one evening, Harding nearly got into a car crash.
 “I slammed the brakes, sat stunned for a split second, and asked myself, ‘What is god trying to tell me?’”.
 Harding continues, “It was my voice but not my language.
 I had been inhabited by the fundamental Baptist tongue I was investigating.”
 She had not become a believer but had “enter[ed]” a “space between belief and disbelief” that she says is essential for ethnography.
 My bicycle enabled me to inhabit that space as well—not to literally experience what others experience or enter into people’s minds, but to encounter overlaps that, as Harding says, are essential to ethnography.
 These exceed the distinctions academics often draw between the dispassionate analyst and a person who feels things.
 My bicycle made this happen.
-It was a tool to get around the city and to learn, it was an ice-breaker and, as I discovered, an empathy machine.

 To maintain anonymity I use pseudonyms to refer to most people in this essay.